Mariane Mousa, Chief Executive Officer

 Jonathan is currently a junior at Dulles High School in Houston, Texas.
 As a compassionate individual, he enjoys spending his free time by giving back to his community.
 Throughout his life, he has traveled to numerous poverty-stricken communities around the world, which range from the tropical rain forests of Hawaii to the rural hills of China.
 As a result, his firsthand experiences with many disadvantaged children has given him determination and hope to support as many as he can through this organization.
 In addition, Jonathan works to spread awareness in order to inspire others in the future to join the fight to help children around the globe living in poverty.

 Pilar Ibarra, Chief of Technology

-Pilar Ibarra is currently a sophomore in Dulles High School in Houston, Texas.
+Pilar Ibarra is currently a junior in Dulles High School in Houston, Texas.
 Having lived in Mexico for eight years, Pilar has witnessed the vast and overpowering presence of poverty and wealth disparity in her home country first-hand.
 Soon after participating in mission trips to rural areas in Mexico, Pilar became determined to give in the ways that she could, which included time, love, and effort, to help disadvantaged children around the world.
-In addition, Pilar has taken the role of Operations Manager in the Dulles High School Miracle Club, where she works to organize a Dance Marathon each year to raise funds for Texas Children’s Hospital.
 Through 100words, Pilar hopes to help spread the stories of children who struggle with poverty every day.